nevil213/IQC/Tutorials/Week 2/Question 4.md

-4. Verify that the Pauli matrices X and Y anticommute, i.e., XY = −Y X.
+# 4. Verify that the Pauli matrices X and Y anticommute, i.e., $XY = -YX$.

 ## Solution